-- 1. Early Childhood: Martha Gollogly & Lin Welch - a.
+- 1. Early Childhood: Martha Gollogly, Bonnie River - a.
 Martha trained in Germany and has her B.A. in Early Childhood.
 She has taught KG in Waldorf school for 17 years. - b.
-Lin has her B.A. in Special Education & M.A. in Transpersonal Counseling and Education.
-She has been teaching for 27 years.
-She works with the Lakota Waldorf School on Pine Ridge Reservation in South Dakota. - 2.
+Bonnie River (see above) - 2.
 First through Third Grade: Cristina Drews, Karl Johnson, Janis Williams - a.
 Cristina (same as above) - b.
 Karl is a long-time Waldorf educator & consultant for Waldorf schools.
 He was pedagogical director at a private Waldorf school in Oregon & a public Waldorf school in Hawaii.
 He has mentored teachers within the Waldorf movement for many years and brings lovely singing & instrumental music instruction as well as his passion for lecturing in Waldorf schools. - c.
 Janis Williams: see above for Grade Three - 3.
-Fourth & Fifth Grade: Karl Johnson; Jane Mulder - 4.
+Fourth & Fifth Grade: Karl Johnson: Jane Mulder - 4.
 Sixth through Eighth Grade: Karl Johnson, Jane Mulder, Donna Newberg-Long (Same as above)